Basic retirement of a civil servant: what difference between full and maximum rates?

 • You're retiring with one determined number of quarters of pension insurance all plans combined

-If you retire before the age of cancelation of the discount without having the number of quarters required to qualify for a full rate pension, the amount of your pension is reduced according to the number of quarters you are missing.
+If you retire before the age of cancelation of the discount without having the number of quarters required to qualify for a full pension, the amount of your pension is reduced according to the number of quarters you are missing.
 This reduction is called the discount.

-The number of quarters of pension insurance required to qualify for a full rate pension and the age at which the discount is canceled vary depending on whether you are a public servant or a active category or sedentary and according to your year of birth.
+The number of quarters of pension insurance required to qualify for a full-rate pension and the age at which the discount is canceled vary depending on whether you are a public servant or a active category or sedentary and according to your year of birth.

 Répondez aux questions successives et les réponses s’afficheront automatiquement